OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/media-services/media-services-dotnet-get-started.md

                 .ToList()
                 .Where(af => af.Name.EndsWith(".mp4", StringComparison.OrdinalIgnoreCase));

-        // Get hello Smooth Streaming, HLS and MPEG-DASH URLs for adaptive streaming,
+        // Get the Smooth Streaming, HLS and MPEG-DASH URLs for adaptive streaming,
-        // and hello Progressive Download URL.
+        // and the Progressive Download URL.
         Uri smoothStreamingUri = asset.GetSmoothStreamingUri();
         Uri hlsUri = asset.GetHlsUri();
         Uri mpegDashUri = asset.GetMpegDashUri();

-        // Get hello URls for progressive download for each MP4 file that was generated as a result
+        // Get the URls for progressive download for each MP4 file that was generated as a result
         // of encoding.
         List<Uri> mp4ProgressiveDownloadUris = mp4AssetFiles.Select(af => af.GetSasUri()).ToList();

-        // Display  hello streaming URLs.
+        // Display  the streaming URLs.
-        Console.WriteLine("Use hello following URLs for adaptive streaming: ");
+        Console.WriteLine("Use the following URLs for adaptive streaming: ");
         Console.WriteLine(smoothStreamingUri);
         Console.WriteLine(hlsUri);
         Console.WriteLine(mpegDashUri);
         Console.WriteLine();

-        // Display hello URLs for progressive download.
+        // Display the URLs for progressive download.
-        Console.WriteLine("Use hello following URLs for progressive download.");
+        Console.WriteLine("Use the following URLs for progressive download.");
         mp4ProgressiveDownloadUris.ForEach(uri => Console.WriteLine(uri + "\n"));
         Console.WriteLine();

-        // Download hello output asset tooa local folder. string outputFolder = "job-output";
+        // Download the output asset to a local folder. string outputFolder = "job-output";
         if (!Directory.Exists(outputFolder))
         {